Dog daycare & Dog Wash

 1. New customers will be required to provide information about their dog including breed, behaviour, Desexed/entire, medical records if appropriate (vaccination history, historical illnesses & veterinary diagnoses) and provide supporting documentation.

 2. We will only take dogs in our care that are older than 16 weeks of age, vaccinated (current C5 vaccination), micro-chipped, registered and well behaved.

 3. Although we do our best to cater to your dog's personality and behaviours, in cases of aggressive or excessive disruptive behaviour we will be unable to provide ongoing care for your dog.

 It is mandatory for all new dogs looking to attend daycare to undergo a behavioural evaluation to ensure your dog is a good fit for daycare before they can be added to our system and spend a day with us.
-This process will take up to 1 hour.
+This process will take somewhere between 20 mins to a maximum of 1 hour.
 Behavioural assessment will include time spent alone, and with other dogs.
 We conduct this assessment with the safety of other dogs and staff in mind, to ensure we can maintain a safe environment.

 Provided the assessment is passed, we will add your dog to our database, and you will be welcome to leave your dog with us that day, or make a booking for another day from then on.

 Any dogs who demonstrate antisocial behaviour or excessive barking towards staff and other dogs will not be accepted for daycare.